ayl48/FastRobots/source/Lab1B.md

  5. After installation, start Jupyter Lab by running jupyter lab in the CLI while the virtual environment is activated.

 ### Code Base
 This codebase enables Bluetooth Low Energy (BLE) communication between an Arduino-based Artemis board and a Python program on a computer.
 A Jupyter notebook on the computer sends commands and interacts with the board over BLE.
-The ble_arduino.ino file runs on the board, receiving and processing commands from Python.
+The ble_arduino.ino file runs on the board, receiving and executing commands.

 ### Board Setup
 Burn ble_arduino.ino onto the Artemis and set the serial monitor baud rate to 115200 bps to find its MAC address.